What is the Splunk Data Stream Processor?

 First, look into what data sources are supported by Splunk DSP.
 Here are the data sources that are currently supported by the current version.
 Be on the lookout for more data sources that to be added in future releases.

-We’ve been more than excited for the release of this data stream processing service… we hope you are too.
-If you’re interested in learning more about Splunk Data Stream Processing, fill out the form below.
+We’ve been more than excited about the release of this data stream processing service and we hope you are too.
+If you’re interested in learning more about Splunk Data Stream Processing, we’re here to help.
+You don’t have to master Splunk by yourself in order to get the most value out of it.
+Small, day-to-day optimizations of your environment can make all the difference in how you understand and use the data in your Splunk environment to manage all the work on your plate.